Dealing with Debt: A Consumer's Guide

 Who can make a consumer proposal?

 Any natural person who is insolvent, including a bankrupt, whose debts do not exceed $250,000, excluding a mortgage for the person's principal residence, can make a consumer proposal.
-When a bankrupt wishes to make a proposal, the proposal must first be approved by the inspectors and the bankrupt must have obtained the assistance of a trustee who will be the administrator of the consumer proposal.
+When a bankrupt wishes to make a proposal, the proposal must first be approved by the inspectors and the bankrupt must have obtained the assistance of an LIT who will be the administrator of the consumer proposal.
 If the person's debts exceed $250,000, the proposal will be made under Division I of Part III of the Act.

 It is also possible to make a joint consumer proposal.
 Two or more consumer proposals may be joined where they could reasonably be dealt with as one proposal because of the financial relationship of the consumer debtors involved.
 It must be emphasized that joint consumer proposals can be made only if the total debt of all the consumer debtors does not exceed $500,000.